IntersectMBO/cardano-ledger/README.md

 # Building

 It is recommended to use [`nix`](https://nixos.org/nix/download.html) for building everything in this repository.
+Make sure you have a recent version of `nix` by following this [guide](https://nixos.org/manual/nix/stable/installation/upgrading.html).

-Haskell files can be built with [`cabal`](https://www.haskell.org/cabal/) inside of a nix shell, which can be entered by invoking the command `nix develop` from the root directory.
+Haskell files can be built with [`cabal`](https://www.haskell.org/cabal/) inside of a nix shell, which can be entered by invoking `nix develop` from the root directory.

-Make sure you have a recent version of `nix` by following this [guide](https://nixos.org/manual/nix/stable/installation/upgrading.html)

 ## Nix Cache